Energy Consumption of Dataframe Libraries for End-to-End Deep Learning Pipelines:A Comparative Analysis: Experimental Setup

 \subsection{Datasets}

 We select three representative datasets described below.
-The reason for their choice mainly depends on the fact that they are representative of real-world problems, widely recognized in the community, and well-suited to benchmark their methods. \begin{itemize} \item \textbf{Insurance Dataset~\cite{insurance_kaggle}:} A tabular dataset of 1,000 insurance policy records with features such as age, BMI, smoking status, and region.
+The reason for their choice mainly depends on the fact that they are representative of real-world problems, widely recognized in the community, and well-suited to benchmark their methods \cite{xia2024contemporary, harper2015movielens}. \begin{itemize} \item \textbf{Insurance Dataset~\cite{insurance_kaggle}:} A tabular dataset of 1,000 insurance policy records with features such as age, BMI, smoking status, and region.
 The target is primarily policy cost (regression).
-We include this dataset because it offers structured, real-world tabular data suitable for testing predictive models in regression and classification problems. \item \textbf{ML‐1m (MovieLens 1M):} Approximately 1\,000,000 user‐item rating pairs with user and movie metadata \cite{harper2015movielens}.
+We include this dataset because it offers structured, real-world tabular data suitable for testing predictive models in regression and classification problems. \item \textbf{ML‐1m (MovieLens 1M)~\cite{harper2015movielens}:} Approximately 1,000,000 user‐item rating pairs with user and movie metadata.
 Used for Collaborative Filtering and NCF (Neural Collaborative Filtering) experiments.
-It is a standard benchmark dataset for recommender systems, providing a realistic set of user-movie interactions with metadata for reproducible evaluation. \item \textbf{COCO~\cite{lin2014coco}:} “Common Objects in Context” image detection dataset.
-COCO consists of 80 object categories with $\sim$118,000 training images; COCO\_2017 is a subset with updated annotations.
-Used for ResNet (classification) and Mask R‐CNN (object detection/segmentation) experiments. \end{itemize}
+It is a standard benchmark dataset for recommender systems, providing a realistic set of user-movie interactions with metadata for reproducible evaluation. \item \textbf{COCO~\cite{lin2014coco}:} “Common Objects in Context” image detection dataset (COCO) consists of 80 object categories with $\sim$118,000 training images.
+COCO\_2017 is a subset of the COCO dataset with updated annotations which is used for ResNet (classification) and Mask R‐CNN (object detection/ segmentation) experiments. \end{itemize} Each dataset is stored in CSV (insurance, ML‐1m) or COCO JSON plus image directories (COCO, COCO\_2017).
+We generate Parquet copies where applicable to exploit Polars' Arrow‐native format, while Pandas and Dask read directly from CSV.